 The long process of adoption can vary in time.
 Families have waited from a couple months to well over a year for their child.
 The wait time of an adoption depends heavily on the type of adoption and the child that the family has chosen.

-For some, they were united with a child only after a few months, while for others, it took a year or more.
-A big deciding factor in adoption wait time is where the family is adopting from.
-International adoptions and local adoptions can have different processing times, and for some families, this can make a huge difference.
+For some, they were united with a child after only a few months, while for others, it took a year or more.
+A big deciding factor in an adoption’s wait time is where the family is adopting from.
+International adoptions and local adoptions and inter-state adoptions can have different processing times, and for some families, this can make a huge difference.

-- The Home Study Process: The point of a home study is so that the adoption agency, an intermediary, court, adoption professional, or government can conclude whether or not a person is suitable to become a prospective adoptive parent.
-It is mainly used to ensure the safety of the child, but can sometimes be used to ease any worries and apprehensions the birth mother and father may have.
+- The Home Study Process: The point of a home study is so that the adoption agency, an intermediary, court, adoption professional, or government can conclude whether or not a person is suitable to become an adoptive parent.
+It is used to ensure the safety of the child.

 - Travel to “Home” Country: Most countries require people interested in adopting to travel to the country where the child is living.
 This is often done to help the child and potential parents become acquainted.
 Some countries may require you to travel two or three times before the adoption is finalized.
 Typically, these visits are 10-20 days and entail finishing the finalization process, obtaining a visa for the child, and visiting with the child to develop bonds and chemistry.

 Domestic adoption, or adoption within the US, can be a little different.
 The waiting period for domestic adoption can depend upon a few different factors.
-These include nationality of the child, race, cultural heritage, health, and age.
+These include the child’s race, health, and age.
 Your budget is also a large factor here, as it can decide whether you will find the child yourself, if you will use an agency, a lawyer, or go through an adoption program or foster care.

 - Deciding Your Avenue: This wait period depends wholly on you.
-It entails deciding where you want to adopt from, how you want to adopt, the age of the child, and the other details of your adoption.
+It entails deciding where you want to adopt from (locally or are you open to travelling to a different state), how you want to adopt (private adoption or foster-adopt), whether you want an infant or if you’re open to an older child, and any other details of your adoption.

 Waiting After the Adoption Process